Education City Stadium: Construction

 The stadium is located on the outskirts of the capital Doha and has a capacity of 40,000 seats.
 It has been given the nickname "Diamond in the Desert".
 With 20 percent of its building materials identified as green, the stadium is among the world's most environmentally sustainable stadiums.
 In May 2019, Education City Stadium received a five-star GSAS rating.

 The build contractor is JPAC JV, who appointed Pattern Design as the lead design architect, and Buro Happold for the engineering design.
-Like other stadiums built for the purpose of the 2022 FIFA World Cup it has been criticized for the working conditions for migrant workers, by Amnesty International and certain media outlets.

 On 15 March 2022, FIFA president Gianni Infantino met with Qatar Minister of Labor, Ali bin Samikh Al Marri in Doha, and discussed the labor reforms taking place in the country.
 On 16 March 2022 Infantino said in an interview, “I am pleased to see the strong commitment from the Qatari authorities to ensure the reforms are fully implemented across the labor market, leaving a lasting legacy of the FIFA World Cup long after the event, and benefiting migrant workers in the host country in the long term.”

 On November 1, 2022, the International Labor Organization (ILO) recognized that Qatar has “undertaken comprehensive labor reforms to improve the conditions of the hundreds of thousands of migrant workers” which have “yielded benefits for workers, employers, and the economy more broadly.”
-This builds upon their 2021 report that detailed the positive impact of Qatar’s new labor legislation and implementation mechanisms.
+This builds upon their 2021 report that detailed the positive impact of Qatar's new labor legislation and implementation mechanisms.
 Also, On November 23, 2022, Foreign Policy (an American media house) drafted a report on the latest acknowledgement of the labor reforms that Qatar initiated, as the nation has already been scrutinized for its treatment of migrant workers in the past.
 Reforms include the introduction of a nondiscriminatory minimum wage, the removal of barriers to change jobs, and the introduction of a worker compensation fund in 2018 that has paid out $350 million so far.